 API waitlist

-Velrin API access is planned for teams that need controlled integrations around workspaces, projects, tasks, reporting, and automation.
-Access will open in phases through guided review and private preview.
+Velrin’s public API is planned for teams that need controlled ways to connect workspaces, projects, tasks, progress, reporting, and automation with their existing systems.
+Access is not public yet; it will open in phases through guided review and private preview.

 Open now for teams with real integration needs.